Privacy Policy

 1. Introduction

-With the following information, we would like to give you as a “data subject” an overview of the processing of your personal data by us and your rights under data protection laws.
+We would like to use the information below to provide you as a “data subject” with an overview of our processing of your personal data and your rights under data protection law.
 It is possible to use our website without entering personal data.
-However, if you wish to make use of special services of our company via our website, it may be necessary to process personal data.
-If the processing of personal data is necessary and there is no legal basis for such processing, we will ask for your consent.
+However, if you wish to make use of special services offered by our company through our website, it may be necessary to process personal data.
+If it is necessary to process personal data and there is no legal basis for such processing, we will generally obtain your consent.

-The processing of personal data, such as your name, address or e-mail address, is always carried out in accordance with the General Data Protection Regulation (GDPR) and in accordance with the country-specific data protection regulations applicable to our company.
-By means of this privacy policy, we would like to inform you about the scope and purpose of the personal data we collect, use and process when you access our website.
+Personal data, such as your name, address or email address, is always processed in accordance with the EU General Data Protection Regulation (GDPR) and in accordance with the countryspecific data protection regulations applicable to the “nexoma GmbH”.
+The aim of this Privacy Notice is to inform you about the scope and purpose of the personal data we collect, use and process.

-As the controller, we have implemented numerous technical and organizational measures to ensure the highest protection possible for personal data processed via this website.
-Nevertheless, Internet-based data transmissions may have security gaps, so that absolute protection cannot be guaranteed.
-For this reason, you are free to transmit personal data to us by alternative means, for example by telephone or post.
+As the data controller, we have implemented numerous technical and organisational measures to ensure the most complete possible protection of the personal data processed via this website.
+Nevertheless, Internetbased data transmissions can in principle have security gaps so that absolute protection cannot be guaranteed.
+For this reason, you are free to submit personal data on alternative ways, such as by phone or by post to us.

 You can also take simple measures to protect yourself against unauthorized access to your data by third parties.
 We would therefore like to give you some advice on how to handle your data securely: